rpm-software-management/dnf/doc/command_ref.rst

 ``--enhances``
     Display capabilities enhanced by the package.
 Same as ``--qf "%{enhances}""``.

+``--location``
+    Show a location where the package could be downloaded from.

 ``--obsoletes``
     Display capabilities that the package obsoletes.
 Same as ``--qf "%{obsoletes}"``.